oracle/truffleruby/doc/contributor/workflow.md

 This also works for `jt tag`/`jt untag`.

-When working on a feature from the next version of Ruby, add the spec file in the corresponding file list (`:next`) in `spec/truffleruby.mspec` so that the specs are run in CI too.
+When working on a feature from the next version of Ruby, add the spec file in the corresponding files list in `spec/truffleruby.next-specs` so that the specs are run in CI too.

 ## How to fix a failing MRI test